25th March, 2026

 - Every employee shall use any personal protective equipment provided [...] in accordance both with any training in the use of the personal protective equipment concerned which has been received by him and the instructions respecting that use which have been provided [...]

-When you are issued with (or purchase PPE) make sure it fits you and is compatible with other items you will be wearing.
+When you are issued with (or purchase) PPE, make sure it fits you and is compatible with other items you will be wearing.
 Don't wear your hard hat too loose, or wear your hi-viz under a coat - if it's not serving its purpose, it's almost as bad as not wearing it at all.

-A common reason for PPE non-compliance is that PPE is too loose, or too tight, or uncomfortable.
 If you are issued with PPE that doesn't fit, don't just take it off.
-Report the issue and get another size.
+Report the issue and get another size that fits you.

 What use is a dust mask if you are being exposed to harmful gases that float right through the filter?
-Not much!

-Don't just wear PPE for the sake of it, check that it's the right equipment for the job.
-Consider the hazards you are up against, and make sure that if it's needed your PPE will protect you.
+Don't just wear PPE for the sake of it.
+Check that it's the right equipment for the job.
+Consider the hazards you are up against, and make sure that if it's needed, your PPE will protect you.

-PPE is there to reduce risk, not increase it.
 If your PPE is hindering your work, for example, making you work in an awkward posture or preventing a quick escape in the event of an emergency, then it's not helping you.

-You have a duty to take care of the PPE and to not abuse it.
 If you damage your PPE, it won't perform as it should.
 For example, throwing your hard hat on the floor will weaken the structure, or not changing filters or fitting the wrong parts will prevent PPE from working effectively.

 Damage to PPE only puts you in more danger.